Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

   insecure = true
 }
 ```
 Following that you'll see us then start to define our resources, in this initial configuration file you can see we define a Tenant called "terraform_tenant", a bridge domain associated to that tenant and an example subnet.
 We then define an application profile for our "demo_ap" and 3 endpoint groups for our database, web and logic tiers for our 3 tier application.
-Study the file and make sure you understand it
+Study the file and make sure you understand it.
+If you're looking to understand more of the capabilities we have available from the ACI provider refer to the excellent documentation which exists on the Terraform [website](https://www.terraform.io/docs/providers/aci/index.html)